Flash point: Examples

-Gasoline (petrol) is a fuel used in a spark-ignition engine.
+Petrol (gasoline) is a fuel used in a spark-ignition engine.
 The fuel is mixed with air within its flammable limits and heated by compression and subject to Boyle's law above its flash point, then ignited by the spark plug.
 To ignite, the fuel must have a low flash point, but in order to avoid preignition caused by residual heat in a hot combustion chamber, the fuel must have a high autoignition temperature.

 Diesel fuel flash points vary between 52 and 96 C. Diesel is suitable for use in a compression-ignition engine.
 Air is compressed until it heats above the autoignition temperature of the fuel, which is then injected as a high-pressure spray, keeping the fuel-air mix within flammable limits.
-A diesel-fueled engine has no ignition source (such as the spark plugs in a gasoline engine), so diesel fuel can have a high flash point, but must have a low autoignition temperature.
+A diesel-fueled engine has no ignition source (such as the spark plugs in a petrol engine), so diesel fuel can have a high flash point, but must have a low autoignition temperature.

 Jet fuel flash points also vary with the composition of the fuel.
 Both Jet A and Jet A-1 have flash points between 38 and 66 C, close to that of off-the-shelf kerosene.
 Yet both Jet B and JP-4 have flash points between -23 and -1 C.